Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - information about what is happening in their world

-Dr. Horowitz believes that the dog´s unique ability to look into our eyes and hold our gaze was one of the first steps in domestication.
+Dr. Horowitz believes that the dog's unique ability to look into our eyes and hold our gaze was one of the first steps in domestication.

 Why have they developed this ability?
-Why is it that when you look into a dogs eyes you feel that he is looking at you, that he is reading your intentions and feelings?
+Why is it that when you look into a dog's eyes you feel that he is looking at you, that he is reading your intentions and feelings?

-In some ways maintaining eye contact is its own reward.
-So, the more you stare at your dog, the more he stares at you, the better you both feel!
+Oxytocin is a hormone that is released when mothers nurse their puppies, so maybe dogs stare at us in the same way that a mother stares at her own pups.
+In some ways, maintaining eye contact is its own reward.
+The more you stare at your dog, the more he stares at you, the better you both feel.

-Is looking the same as staring
+Is Looking the Same as Staring?

-Looking into a dogs eyes is not the same as staring and most dogs can tell the difference.
+Looking into a dog's eyes is not the same as staring and most dogs can tell the difference.

 Sometimes the human does it is without even realizing it.
-Children too might do this without even being aware.
+Children might do this without even being aware.

 Most trainers no longer believe this and tend to encourage eye contact.
 Getting the dog to maintain eye contact is now an important part of training.

-So What Is The Best Answer?
+So, What Is the Best Answer?

 Look into my eyes and tell me differently.